Background

 The people who presume to be and pretend to be experts online on YouTube, and this is an egregious phenomenon, never published anything on personality disorders, never participated in international conferences on personality disorders.
 They don't know what they're talking about.
 They spew out nonsense and misinformation in commercial quantities, emphasis on commercial.

 So I'm not going to be a part of this wolf pack.
-I am not going, I am not going to whore myself in order to obtain views.
+I am not going to whore myself in order to obtain views.
 End of story.
-Don't ever write to me again about this trial or any other topic in the news, because I don't do these things.

 I went out of my way only twice.
 I violated my own principles only twice.
-Last time with Donald Trump, because I thought at the time in 2016, before he became a candidate, I thought that he is a present, clear and imminent danger to humanity.
+Last time with Donald Trump, because I think he, I thought at the time in 2016, before he became a candidate, I thought that he is a present, clear and imminent danger to humanity.
 And I'm not sure I had been proven wrong.

 But there is a more general, a bigger problem, bigger issue, which I can tackle safely and academically, subject to all the rigorous ethics of appropriate investigation and research.

+And that's a question.
 Why do we love celebrities?
 And then on a dime, overnight, we suddenly hate them.

 What is this ambivalence?
-What causes this transition from infatuation, idolizing, co-towing, seeking their company by proxy, to absolute hatred, canceling them in cancel culture, or just hating them online?
+What causes this transition from infatuation, idolizing, co-towing, seeking their company by proxy, to absolute hatred, canceling them in cancel culture, or just hating them online.

-The outpouring of vitriol towards Johnny Depp and Amber Hurry just goes to show, just goes to show that our relationship with celebrities are much more compounded and much more complex than we imagine.
+The outpouring of vitriol towards Johnny Depp and Amber Heard just goes to show, just goes to show that our relationship with celebrities are much more compounded and much more complex than we imagine.

 The first question was, fame and TV shows about celebrities usually have a huge audience.
 This is understandable.
 People like to see other successful people.
 But why people like to see celebrities being humiliated, asks the journalists.
-And this is my answer.

 As far as their fans and followers are concerned, celebrities fulfill two emotional functions, not one.

 Celebrities provide a mythical narrative, a myth, a mythology, a story that the fan can follow and can identify with.